bnjjj/witgen/README.md

 [![Version](https://img.shields.io/crates/v/witgen.svg)](https://crates.io/crates/witgen)
 [![Docs.rs](https://docs.rs/witgen/badge.svg)](https://docs.rs/witgen)

-> witgen is a library to help you generate wit definitions in a wit file for WebAssembly
+witgen is a library to help you generate [wit definitions](https://github.com/bytecodealliance/wit-bindgen/blob/main/WIT.md) in a wit file for WebAssembly.
+Using this lib in addition to [wit-bindgen](https://github.com/bytecodealliance/wit-bindgen) will help you to import/export types and functions from/to wasm module.

-# Getting started
+## Getting started

 - Put this dependency in your `Cargo.toml`